Scout24/yum-repo-server/README.md

 * Propagation of RPMs from one staging repository to the next
 * Command line wrapper for more comfort, see below

 ## Aim
 The aim of this project is to provide a simple, straightforward and extensible implementation of a server that is able to manage YUM repositories.
 While creating a standalone YUM repository is easy, there was no easy way to manage many such repositories at the time of writing.

+## Intent
+Our company is migrating towards a CLD-friendly deployment solution.
+Our solution involves release repositories that need to be dynamically referenceable in order to update hosts or entire host groups without changing the host's repositories.
+A picture will follow shortly.

 ## Benefits
 * The yum-repo-server enables you to access repository management operations from other routines or automations, such as build servers or delivery chains.